maryclareleonard/programmingParadigmsWordle/README.md

         - (note there are no setters for these as the QWERTY keyboard has specified row lengths)
     - width, height

- Word
- - maintains 5 letters and 5 correct letters to keep track of what is in the bricks to compare what should be in them

  Brick
  - maintains